RobertObkircher/ctf-writeups/README.md

    - `fn verify_jmps(b_inst: &[BpfInstT]) -> Result<(), &str>`
    - `fn parse_raw_bytes(inp: &[u8]) -> Option<Vec<BpfInstT>>`: essentially a bitcast
    - `main`:
-     1. Read a line from stdin, trim it, hex decode it, check that the size is at most 128 instructions and parse the input into `Vec<BpfInstT>`
+     1. Read a line from stdin, trim it, hex decode it, check that the size is at most 128 instructions and parse the input into `Vec<BpfInstT>` and `verify_jumps`
-     2. Call `verify_jumps`
      3. Initialize `addrs[i]` to `PROLOGUE.len() + 64 * i`: This represents the address of the ith instruction.
      4. Call `do_jit` 20 times with mutable `addrs` and set a boolean if the machine code size didn't change in two successive iterations.
      5. If the boolean was set: call `do_jit` again to produce a final output image, copy it into executable memory, flush stdout, and call it as a function.
-4. Google eBPF and find out what it is: BPF stands for Berkeley Packet Filter and eBPF is an extended BPF JIT virtual machine in the Linux kernel.[^1]
+4. Google eBPF and find out what it is: BPF stands for Berkeley Packet Filter and eBPF is an extended BPF JIT virtual machine in the Linux kernel.[^1][^2][^3]
 5. Check if there are any obvious mistakes (e.g. in verify_jmps) by reading most of the code.
 Nothing found.
-6. Create git repo.
+6. Create git repo[^5].
 7. Move part of main into function `fn run(insts: &Vec<BpfInstT>)`.
 8. Google about fuzzing and try `cargo-fuzz` and `afl`.
 See [Failed Attempts: Fuzzing](#fuzzing) below.
 9. Write a Rust function to systematically generate all supported instructions (with constant `off` and `imm`), write the machine code to a file and call `ndisasm` to disassemble it.